Pfizer says its antiviral pill slashes risk of severe COVID-19 by 89% - Up News Info

 Article content

-Among those given Pfizer’s drug within three days of symptom onset, the pill lowered the chances of hospitalization or death for adults at risk of developing severe COVID-19 by 89% compared to patients who received a placebo.
+Among those given Pfizer’s drug within three days of symptom onset, the pill lowered the chances of hospitalization or death for adults at risk of developing severe COVID-19 by 89% compared to those receiving a placebo.
 Among these patients, 0.8% were hospitalized and none died by 28 days after treatment, compared to a 7% hospitalization rate and seven deaths in the placebo group.

 Rates were similar for patients treated within five days of symptoms: 1% of the treatment group was hospitalized, compared to 6.7% for the placebo group, which included 10 deaths.
-Pfizer said that works out to being 85% effective at preventing hospitalization or death.
+Pfizer said that represents 85% effectiveness at preventing hospitalization or death.

-An FDA panel of outside experts is scheduled to meet Nov.
-30 to discuss Merck’s pill, which was approved by British regulators https://www.reuters.com/business/healthcare-pharmaceuticals/britain-approves-mercks-oral-covid-19-pill-2021-11-04 in a world first on Thursday.
-Pfizer said it did not know if Paxlovid would be reviewed at that meeting.
+Two other trials – one in people without underlying risk factors and another in people who have been exposed to the virus but are not yet infected – are continuing, with those results likely be available in the first quarter of 2022, Bourla said.

 Pfizer did not detail side any effects but said adverse events happened in about 20% of both treatment and placebo patients.
 Possible side effects include nausea and diarrhea.